magkopian/phpnexus/README.md

 Try to keep the different hyperlinks within each section file in alphabetical order.

-If you wish you can leave your name (website or other relevant information) in the _CONTRIBUTERS.md_ file.
+If you wish you can leave your name (website or other relevant information) in the _CREDITS.md_ file.

 ## Spread the Word! ##